 Introduction to Research Governance

-The aim of this course is to provide participants with an understanding of all aspects of research governance in population health sciences and knowledge of the processes involved.
+The aim of this course is to provide participants with an understanding of all aspects of research governance in population health sciences and clinical research, and knowledge of the processes involved.

 By the end of the course you will have acquired: